 And why is information regarding country that important?
 For example, if you are a U.S. realtor and your top audience happens to be located in the Philippines or Pakistan, then your social media community manager is doing it totally wrong.

 - Tip 3: Further on tip 2, the same concept goes for metro or cities if you are a business selling to a particular area.
 If that area is not showing here in the report then, you would need to tweak what you are posting.
 Perhaps, post topics that are interesting to pinners of that metro or city to attract more of them.

-There are other ways to use demographic information but I hope that’ll help you to start thinking.
+There are other ways to use demographic information, but I hope that’ll help you start thinking.